 Thank you for your interest in the E-Team Grant Program!
 In this guide, you’ll find all the information you need in order to create and submit your E-Team grant application.
 We encourage you to read the guide in its entirety to determine whether your team and technology are a fit for the program.
 Please visit the Frequently Asked Questions (FAQ) page to view the answers to common questions that arise during the application process.

 To be considered for a Stage 1 grant, applicants MUST:

 Be US-based.
 This program is open to student-led teams from US-based colleges or universities, not for individual inventors.
 Grant funds are awarded to the institution, not directly to teams or ventures.
 We do not accept applications from international universities at this time.

 Be a team of two or more.
 Teams must include at least two active students (undergraduate, graduate, doctoral, or a student in some fellowship programs).
 Students should serve as the entrepreneurial leader(s) of a team, and should have a role in decision-making and leading venture development, regardless of the origin of the idea or invention.

 Other team members should include advisors from within and outside of the institution who have experience, knowledge, and network connections that will contribute to the team’s success.
 We strongly recommend that both technical and business expertise is represented on the team.

 There is no maximum team size, although successful teams usually have fewer than six members.
 However, only 2-3 members from your team may attend our workshops.

 Demonstrate institutional support.
 All teams are required to obtain verification of support from a Principal Investigator (PI), Administrative Contact (AC), and Department Chair (DC).
 See “Required Verifications of Support” section for details.

-Demonstrate their innovation is a fit.
+Demonstrate your innovation is a fit.
 VentureWell supports the development of science/engineering-based innovations that are scalable, commercially promising, and have a positive impact on the world.

 Your product is a fit for the E-Team grant program if:

 - It is a science/engineering-based invention that is different from other competing technologies

 - It can potentially scale to leverage a large commercial opportunity